fohrloop/wakepy/DEV.md

 ```
 python -m twine  upload wakepy-<version>-py3-none-any.whl --repository wakepy
 ```
-- If made a new version, remember to update the `latest-release` branch so ReadTheDocs may update the documentation.
+- If made a new version, remember to update the `main` branch so ReadTheDocs may update the documentation.
 - Also, check that readthedocs has included all the correct versions (git tags)